marelyscrespo/ml-probability-projects/langevin-sampling/SGLD/README.md

-# Stochastic Gradient Langevin Dynamics (SGLD) applied to Bayesian Logistic Regression (BLR)
+# Stochastic Gradient Langevin Dynamics (SGLD)

-This project contains Jupyter notebooks illustrating the application of the SGLD to Bayesian logistic regression.
+This project contains Jupyter notebooks illustrating the application of the SGLD.

 The notebooks focus on the implementation and numerical evaluation of SGLD for posterior sampling and parameter estimation using real-world datasets.
-They provide reproducible examples of Bayesian inference based on this Langevin dynamics.
+They provide reproducible examples.

 ## Contents